 We feed our dogs a premium kibble and add human grade meat during the coldest days of winter (in Lapland the midwinter temperature often drops down below -40C/F).
 To support a healthy skin and beautiful coat we also add a high quality Omega 3 Fish oil supplement.

 It is important to us that our Malamutes are happy in their canine pack and that they function well as individuals outside our kennel, with people, kids, dogs, and in different environments.
-With this is mind we enrol our puppies in puppy class and spend a lot of time on socialization.
-We join the local dog club for doggie walks whenever these are available and make sure to involve our dogs in our daily life as much as possible – even if it is just a trip to town, a stroll in the park or a visit to a busy market fair.
+With this is mind we enrol our puppies in puppy class and spend a lot of time on socialisation.
+We go to the local dog club for training sessions and make sure to involve our dogs in our daily life as much as possible – even if it is just a trip to town, a stroll in the park or a visit to a busy market fair.

 When done on a regular basis Malamutes become outgoing and well-adjusted pets who are a joy to bring along on any event.

 The Alaskan Malamute is a working breed and working activities are an important part of our weekly routine.
-In winter we skijor and sled with our dogs on almost a daily basis and in summer we train them in front of a cart, with the bicycle or kickbike, or take them hiking with or without backpacks.
+In winter we skijor and sled with our dogs on almost a daily basis and in summer we train them in front of a cart or with the bicycle, and take them hiking with or without backpacks.
 Involving our dogs in working activities is a great way of developing a strong bond and a wonderful way of experiencing the outdoors together.

-When working our dogs our focus is always on having fun together and keeping our dogs well conditioned.
+Besides sledding and packing we also introduce our to sports such as rally obdience and agility.
+The focus is always on having fun together and keeping our dogs happy, healthy and well conditioned.
 AMCA’s working program, and especially its excursion method for sledding and backpacking, fits well with our training philosophy and enables us to gain official working titles for our dogs in a non-competitive framework.
-You can see photos from our various working activities in our Working Gallery
+You can see photos from our various working activities in our Working Galleries

 Our Malamutes are our lifestyle and we devote most of our time to our dogs and plan our life, home and holidays around them.
 They make us happy so we do our best to make sure they are happy too!